Senni2127u/emudeck-manual/docs/install-guide/esde/index.md

 Allows you to manage and launch your ROMs through a single front-end application.

-!!! info "Installation"

-    ES-DE will be installed by default if you use *Easy Mode* and it's an optional feature in *Custom Mode*

 ### Launching ES-DE

 After installing EmuDeck or ES-DE from ==Manage Emulators==, it will be added automatically to your Steam Library in the =="Non-Steam"== tab, open it and you'll be presented with a list of all your ROMS organised by system.